livia-sfsu/PorygonOS/README.md

 TODO:
 1)Set up a kernelDirectory strcut for all page table, so it has its own page table and every page table has that struct that points back to it.
+2)Get a different Branch for clean code for a easy merge.
-2)Get the keyboard to acccess the proper interrupt for use 3)Clearer organization of memlayout.h
+3)Get the keyboard to acccess the proper interrupt for use 4)Clearer organization of memlayout.h